The atom bomb was no ‘great decision.’ It was merely another powerful weapon in the arsenal of righteousness.

 Meaning

-The message behind “The atom bomb was no ‘great decision.’
-It was merely another powerful weapon in the arsenal of righteousness.” revolves around life.
-It suggests that life rarely follows a perfect plan, making it relatable to many people's experiences.
+“The atom bomb was no ‘great decision.’
+It was merely another powerful weapon in the arsenal of righteousness.” presents a viewpoint centered on life.
+It implies that life rarely follows a perfect plan and encourages us to remember that the present moment deserves attention.

 Theme